 - Birth certificates for all adults and children

-If you are homeless or been recently evicted, apply for housing assistance.
+If you are homeless or have been recently evicted, apply for housing assistance.
 It provides temporary emergency housing for families with older children.

 AFIC – Shelter – Provides temporary emergency housing assistance for families with older children.